QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Ilmaria/Ilmaria.md

   </table>
 </div>

-Ilmaria, officially known as the New Halcyon of the Ilmaria Free State, is a very small, very young country located on an entirely man-made landmass inside the eastern gulf of [[Shinzen]].
-Its capital, [[Avalon]], is the colossal building in the center of the country that vertically connects the land.
+Ilmaria, officially known as the New Halcyon of the Ilmaria Free State, is a very small, very young country located on an entirely man-made landmass inside the eastern gulf of [Shinzen](../Shinzen/Shinzen).
+Its capital, [Avalon](../../Places/Avalon), is the colossal building in the center of the country that vertically connects the land.

 Being less than half a century old, Ilmaria has very little history to fall back on, but has already made history globally several times by being the first man-made landmass of its kind, the largest construction project ever undertaken, the first country to achieve a nationwide negative carbon footprint, and the home of numerous groundbreaking inventions and innovations.
 Not only that, but Ilmaria has also quickly become a post-industrial economic powerhouse, providing countless services for the rest of the world.

 It is believed by many to be the first time in history that true utopia has been achieved, but many citizens of Ilmaria will debate that, stating that despite the incredible reality of a country that provides its citizens with everything they need to survive free of charge, the true cost is immense and unseen oppression and exploitation.
 These claims continue to be dismissed by most unaffected people and remain unproven on the international stage.

-[[11K]] is headquartered in Avalon, the corporation also acting as the national government.
-A small but elite private military is maintained by 11K for defense and national security purposes exclusively, alongside defense contracts with both Shinzen and [[Ustonia]] to deter and repel any potential attempts at invasion.
+[11K](../../Organizations/Corporations/11K) is headquartered in Avalon, the corporation also acting as the national government.
+A small but elite private military is maintained by 11K for defense and national security purposes exclusively, alongside defense contracts with both Shinzen and [Ustonia](../Ustonia/Ustonia) to deter and repel any potential attempts at invasion.

 ## History